 Why the figures differ for net removals under the UNFCCC and the Kyoto Protocol

-The Kyoto Protocol accounting rules for Article 3.3 activities (afforestation, reforestation and deforestation) were intended to treat emissions and removals from forestry equitably with emissions from other sectors (agriculture, energy, etc) and to incentivise change.
+The net removal estimate under the Kyoto Protocol is designed to reflect (and influence) human activities related to land-use change and forestry since 1990 (as set out in Articles 3.3 and 3.4).
+The Kyoto Protocol accounting rules for Articles 3.3 and 3.4 (afforestation, reforestation, deforestation, and forest management) were intended to treat emissions and removals from forestry equitably with emissions from other sectors (agriculture, energy, etc).
+Furthermore, the accounting rules were designed to promote emissions reductions.
 To achieve this, countries agreed to a base year for the calculation of targets as a reference against which to estimate emissions and removals.
 For most countries, this base year is 1990.

 How harvesting is distinguished from deforestation

 Areas where forests have been cut down are identified and mapped using satellite imagery.
-Higher resolution aerial photography and field visits are then used to distinguish whether these areas have been harvested and are being replanted, or whether the land-use has changed away from forestry (ie, the land has been deforested).
+Higher resolution aerial photography and ETS returns are then used to distinguish whether these areas have been harvested and are being replanted, or whether the land-use has changed (ie, the land has been deforested).
 The higher resolution aerial photography can detect farmed animals, new structures or newly planted trees which indicate whether or not the land is still being used for forestry.

 Article 3.4 activities under the Kyoto Protocol